 In this study, descriptive statistics of the participants are given as number, mean, standard deviation, minimum, maximum, and median.
 The reliability of the scales used in the study was analyzed.
 As the first step of the statistical analysis, the normality assumption was checked with the Shapiro-Wilk test and the homogeneity of variance was checked with the Levene test.
 In cases where the normality assumption was not met, the Mann-Whitney U test was used to examine the difference between the means of 2 independent groups.
 Kruskal Wallis test was applied to compare the means of 3 or more independent groups that did not have a normal distribution. "post hoc" Bonferroni analyses were used to determine the group or groups that made the difference.
 Spearman correlation was used to measure the relationship between continuous variables that do not comply with normal distribution.
-Analyzes were carried out using IBM SPSS Statistics for Windows, Version 25.0 (IBM Corp., Armonk, NY, USA).
+Analyzes were carried out in IBM SPSS 25 program.